pbjorklund/pbjorklundblog/content/posts/how-i-get-a-lot-of-work-done-as-a-busy-entrepreneur-and-father.md

 A granular plan on exactly what to do today hour by hour to do what I set out to do in the weekly plan as well as things that show up and needs handling during the week.

 I try to keep this at a high level if there are no very timebound tasks that needs to be done.
 #### Tools used
 - Daily note in digital journal

-### Disciplines & Rutines
+### Disciplines, routines and other helpful things
+Now in order to make the above work and in general make life better I have a few practices/disciplines/routines - doesn't matter what we call them really.
+#### Do something physical every day
+Move every day.
+Unless you are sick, then rest.
+#### Think every day
+Might seem like a no-brainer, no pun intended, but it's easy to go through a whole day just being distracted.
+TV, news, social media - limit that and read a book, listen to a podcast, sit alone and think.
+Make the brain work.
 #### Shutdown
 I have clear work shutdowns with a shutdown complete ritual to tie upp all loose ends for the day so my mind can rest when going into family time.
 #### Full capture
-I practice full capture of tasks, directly stolen from David Allen and Getting Things Done (GTD) of which I was a big fan in the 90s.
+I do full capturing of tasks, directly stolen from David Allen and Getting Things Done (GTD) (which I was a big fan in the 90s, hat tip to the OG productivity guru).
+This includes processing captured tasks from physical notes, teams messages, email etc etc during shutdowns.

-This includes processing captured tasks during shutdowns.
-Offload everything into 1 trusted system.
+I offload everything I have to do and want to remember into 1 trusted system.
 My obsidian files.

 > Never memorize what you can look up in books /Maybe Einstein

 Great quote that can be shortened just to "never memorize what you can look up", and I guess expanded in this age of generative AI to "... what you can look up and trust".

-#### Ideal week
+#### Tool to figure out what buckets to pour time into - The Ideal week

 The Ideal Week concept, by Michael Hyatt, is a time management strategy that involves visualizing and planning your "perfect" week in advance.
+It's a simple exercise but I really like it and do it a few times a year.
+It's also a good tool to get on the same page with for instance your colleagues or your significant other.

 Here are the steps involved in this method: